All Products

 • Number of IP addresses required for each deployment = Number of JobManagers + Actual number of TaskManagers.
 Only one JobManager exists in each deployment.

-• Actual number of TaskManagers = MAX(Total number of CPU cores/Default maximum number of CPU cores of each TaskManager, Total memory size/Default maximum memory size of each TaskManager).
+• Actual number of TaskManagers = MAX(⌈Total number of CPU cores/16⌉,⌈Total memory size/64⌉).
+This formula is used when the total number of CPU cores of each TaskManager is greater than the default maximum number of CPU cores of each TaskManager or the total memory size is greater than the default maximum memory size of each TaskManager.

 • The default maximum number of CPU cores of each TaskManager is 16.